MBEgroupData/gan/README.md

-# gan
-Data Repository for Disorder and Its Impact on Mobility of Undoped GaN
+## Data Repository for Disorder and Its Impact on Mobility of Undoped GaN